 Unsubscribe

-The opt-out process starts with a personal link that each subscriber can find on newsletters or its profile page.
+The opt-out process starts with a personal link that each subscriber can find in newsletters.

 What's inside